Getronagan Armenian High School: Establishment

-With the sponsorship of Archbishop Nerses Varjabetyan, Getronagan High School opened its doors on September 1, 1886.
-The Catholicos of All Armenians (the religious leader of all Armenians), Magar, and Harutyun Archbishop Vehabetyan, the Patriarch of Armenians in İstanbul, conducted the opening commencement.
-Minas Cheraz became its first principal.
+Getronagan High School opened its doors on September 1, 1886.
+The Catholicos (the leader of the Armenian Apostolic Church) and the Armenian Patriarch of İstanbul helped lead the opening commencement.
+Minas Cheraz was its first principal.

-Today
+21st century

 As of 2014 Getronagan teaches both genders.
-In 2001, the school had 182 students.
-The school teaches mainly in Turkish, but it also has Armenian language and literature and religion classes.
-English (compulsory), French and Spanish (both optional) are taught as foreign languages.
+In 2001 the school had 182 students.
+The school teaches mainly in Turkish and also has classes in Armenian language, literature and religion.
+English (compulsory), French and Spanish are taught as foreign languages.